 You dare to kiss me?
 The Piel de Sapo is a member of the melon family, known for its unusual skin.
 Translated from its Spanish origins, it means 'skin of toad' because of the blotched green appearance and wart like cracking.
-It's also referred to as the Christmas or Santa Claus melon because of the long keeping ability, ie until Christmas.
+It's also referred to as the Christmas or Santa Claus melon because of the long keeping ability, traditionaly as the story goes, until Christmas when a Spanish family would enjoy the last melon of the season.

 How to prepare